 So, you're interested in joining 121 Tutors team?
-Here's a few more details...
+Here are a few more details...

 Face to Face Tutoring: